roozy-io/idp/src/tutorials/extending-k8s.md

 The most important function inside the controller is the `Reconcile` function `internal/controller/ghost_controller.go:49`.
 Reconcile is part of the main kubernetes reconciliation loop which aims to move the current state of the cluster closer to the desired state.
 It is triggered anytime we change the cluster state related to our custom resource `internal/controller/ghost_controller.go:49`.

+## add some logging to the reconcile function
 let's add some logs to the reconcile function and run the operator application and change the state of the cluster. let's paste this code into the `Reconcile` function.